hstarmans/ldgraphy/README.md

 uboot_overlay_pru=/lib/firmware/AM335X-PRU-UIO-00A0.dtbo .
 ```
 Reboot and check again.
-You can get an overview your config via
+You can get an overview of your beaglebone configuration via
 ```
 sudo /opt/scripts/tools/version.sh .
 ```
-If it doesnt' work, your old bootloader in the eMMC is blocking u-boot overlays, you can fix it via:
+If this doesn't change, your old bootloader in the eMMC might be blocking u-boot overlays, you can fix it via:
 ```
 sudo dd if=/dev/zero of=/dev/mmcblk1 bs=1M count=10
 ```